mapwatch/mapwatch/.github/ggpk-notify-issue-template.md

 ---
-title: [ggpk-notify] GGPK data has changed - datamine is out of date
+title: "[ggpk-notify] GGPK data has changed - datamine is out of date"
 ---
 Looks like they patched Path of Exile!
 It's time to run `cd packages/datamine && TODO:yarn-one-command-to-fetch-and-export`.